Flying in the North West

 Relevant Traffic Information

 The AFISO is responsible for providing traffic information to aircraft within the ATZ and immediate vicinity.
-Therefore, by ensuring a timely call to the AFISO with accurate position and height well before entering the ATZ, he/she is then able to provide a much more complete ‘picture’ of relevant traffic to both yourself and other aircraft in or near the ATZ, assisting all pilots in situational awareness and reducing risk of collisions.
+Therefore, by ensuring a timely call to the AFISO with accurate position and height well before entering the ATZ, they are then able to provide a much more complete ‘picture’ of relevant traffic to both yourself and other aircraft in or near the ATZ, assisting all pilots in situational awareness and reducing risk of collisions.

 Barton operates an ADS-B Flight Information Display (FID) in line with CAP 797 (Appendix F).
 This helps provide the AFISO with additional situational awareness and provides a further tool in which the AFISO can help pilots avoid ATZ or other controlled airspace infringements as long as their workload permits.